IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 Protecting and promoting men's rights requires long-term commitment.
 The inclusion of men is a continuous process and must be evaluated and adjusted over time.
 *National Human rights Institutions Best Practice* says:

 > The roles of NHRIs will need to evolve as the nature of human rights challenges evolves.
-New problems will emerge and old challenges will require fresh approaches.^[National Human Right Institutions Best Practice]
+New problems will emerge and old challenges will require fresh approaches.\[73]

 *Gender Mainstreaming - Conceptual Framework, Methodology and Presentation of Good Practices* says:

 > Gender equality must be constantly fought for, protected and promoted -- like human rights, of which it is an integral part.
-Achieving gender equality is a continuous process that has to be constantly put into question, thought about and redefined.^[Gender Mainstreaming - Conceptual framework, methodology and presentation of good practices]
+Achieving gender equality is a continuous process that has to be constantly put into question, thought about and redefined.^\[47]

 ##### Consistent:

-The Commission should be consistent with including men in their work. \"What strategies are in place to ensure that gender considerations are consistently integrated into the NHRI's work on an ongoing basis?\"^[Handbook for National Human Rights Institutions on Women’s Rights and Gender Equality]
+The Commission should be consistent with including men in their work. \"What strategies are in place to ensure that gender considerations are consistently integrated into the NHRI's work on an ongoing basis?\"\[26]

 # Removing Barriers